1 - Mapper

 }

-If you want to fetch the Order entities along with the Customer entity, you can use:
+If you want to fetch Order data when retrieving Customer, you can do:

 @Data